uvmetal/neo-burner/README.md

 * Nice to Have
   * Ability to airdrop non-fungible tokens (NFT) to previously active wallet addresses.
   * Ability to integrate a quiz or interactive feature.
+* Does Have
+	* Account generation
+	* Save/Export generated accounts
+	* Import accounts previously generated
+	* Customize HTML template (images, layout, etc) by specifying a location to export the default template.
+You then customize that.
+	* Generate a PDF from the default or customized HTML template
+	* There is currently no in-app HTML editor: DIY4NOW
+	* Saves user settings (paths, filenames, templates, etc) in electron user data settings so they can be recalled between desktop sessions.

 # Install Software